 The department offers two doctoral degrees: Doctor of Psychology (Psy.D.) in Clinical Psychology and Doctor of Philosophy (Ph.D.) in Psychology.

 The Psy.D. degree prepares students as scholar practitioners in clinical psychology.
 The program is fully accredited by the American Psychological Association.
 Formal course work is integrated with practicum and research experiences to produce highly qualified scholar-practitioners in this area of specialization.
-Admission to this program is made only at the beginning of the second six weeks of the summer session each year, and all application materials including a supplemental application (autobiography, a record of relevant experience) must be received on or before December 1, 2017.
-The admissions faculty will meet in early January to select candidates that will be invited to attend an interview day in late January or early February.
+Admission to this program is made only at the beginning of the second six weeks of the summer session each year, and all application materials must be received on or before December 1, 2021 at 11:59 PM EST. The admissions faculty will meet in early January to select candidates that will be invited to attend an interview day in late January or early February.
 Applicants selected to join the Psy.D.
-Program will be notified as soon as possible in March and they will begin the program in the SUMMER of 2018.
+Program will be notified as soon as possible in March and they will begin the program in the SUMMER of 2022.